videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/mute-unmute-mic.md

 ### Getting Participant Mic Status

-- You can get the **local participant's** media status from the `useMeeting` hook property named `localMicOn`.
+- You can get the **local participant's** media status from the `useMeeting` hook using a property called `localMicOn`.
-- If `localMicOn` is `true`, it means that the local participant's microphone is currently active.
+- If `localMicOn` is `true`, it indicates that the local participant's microphone is currently active.
 If it is `false`, it means that the local participant's microphone is currently muted or inactive.

 ```js
 import { useMeeting } from "@videosdk.live/react-native-sdk";